DavidLeifer/OpenSourceDocument/README.md

 By the end of the class you should be able to execute code using existing Python libraries like Pandas.

 - Todo 0: Edit the document.
--

 ## Chapter 1: CSV Parser

 Develops a basic version of the CSV parser as seen in the Pandas library.

 The goal is to learn more about computer science concepts Time and Space complexity.

--Todo 0: Edit the document.
+- Todo 0: Edit the document.

 ## Chapter 2: Descriptive Statistics